DappDevs/presentations/presentation/about-ethereum.md

 * Interface to the web browser
 * Libraries for interacting with Ethereum on the Web

-# IDEs
+# IDEs and Deployment Management Platforms
 * Help write, test, and deploy Smart Contracts
-* Remix is for introductory use
+* Remix is suggested for introductory use only

 Tools are still growing and changing at an incredible rate!